ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 - Document L×S×I and safety outcomes for victims.
 - Track proportionality and duration of measures applied to perpetrators.
 - Feed results into Node and regional safety dashboards.
+- Publish aggregated anonymized metrics quarterly.

 ---